artizon-io/vscode-surround/README.md

 **Custom Pattern**

 Custom selection patterns can be specified in `Preferences`.
 Match patterns are specified as Javascript regular expression strings.
 An example configuration is given below.
 Custom pattern 2 here formulates a typical Typescript function declaration.
-Notes that this custom pattern is _fragile_.
-We recommend keeping the patterns simple.
+Usage with complex patterns should be avoided because such patterns are _fragile_.

 ```json
 {